giorgiosld/krust-ebpf-hooks/docs/environment-setup.md

 # - 4GB+ RAM
 # - 2+ CPU cores
 # - 20GB+ disk space
-# During installation uncheck "Debian desktop environment" and "GNOME", select instead "SSH server" and "standard system utilities"
+# During installation uncheck "Debian desktop environment" and "GNOME".
+Instead select "SSH server" and "standard system utilities"

 # After VM creation update the system and install VM guest tools
-# Fresh install comes without sudo and vim, is suggested to install, look online for some references to do that
+# A fresh install does not include sudo and vim.
+It is recommended to install them manually.
+You can find instructions online on how to do this
 sudo apt install -y qemu-guest-agent spice-vdagent sudo systemctl enable --now qemu-guest-agent